gwu-libraries/python-camp/textbook/intro.md

 ## When and Where?

-In the fall of 2024, Python Camp will be offered on two separate occasions.
-The curriculum for both Camps is identical.
-Please apply to the one that works best for you.
+In the spring of 2025, Python Camp will be offered during GW's Spring Break.

 ### {{ camp_name }}

 {{ schedule }}

-### {{ camp_name2 }}

-{{ schedule2 }}

 ## How Do I Apply?